Microbudget slasher series goes back to its roots with a callback to the mid-1980s original

 We then meet Dan Hess (Joel D. Wynkoop), who is given a case of money by a relative of a victim of the original Truth or Dare killer, and Hess is going to get to the bottom of this whole website.
 He then busts into the basement of a guy who is threatening to electrocute an old guy on a livestream and yells at him that he’s “decimating these people!
 Ruining their lives!”

 Ladies and gentlemen, our hero.

-Meanwhile Dax gets some vengeance on his ex-girlfriend and her boyfriend, helps his devoted follower Sarah get revenge on her abusive ex and starts doing some cat and mouse with Hess, making him go through a gauntlet of painful and embarrassing situations that get broadcast to everyone before an ultimate showdown.
+Meanwhile Dax gets some vengeance on his ex-girlfriend and her boyfriend, helps his devoted follower Sarah get revenge on her abusive ex and starts doing some cat and mouse with Hess, making him go through a gauntlet of painful and embarrassing situations that get broadcast to everyone.
 Speaking of pain …

 - Best Chance at Having His Own AM Radio Call-in Show: Our “hero” Hess is something else.
 He orders some Chinese takeout and this leads to a Madman-style hot tub spinny makeout session with his wife.
 She’s later abducted and he goes through a gauntlet of torture to save his wife without batting an eye or calling the police for backup.
 He barges into a bar while high on heroin, amputates a finger, leaves it in a pickle jar, and screams to everyone in the establishment “It it wasn’t for me, you’d all be dead — dead I tell you!”
 In one confrontation he comments on the ridiculous, entitled world we live in, then says to a man wearing women’s clothes that “I ought to take this ax handle, shove it up your a– and turn you into a Popsicle.”
 And by the way, he comes armed to the flick’s final confrontation not with a gun but with his wits alone, honed by his tenure as a hospital security guard.
 He wins.